mittal-parth/Khoj/README.md

 ## ✨ Key Features

-### 🎮 Core Gameplay
+### Core Gameplay
-- **Location-Based Verification**: Real-time GPS tracking to verify players' presence at clue locations
-- **Progressive Riddles**: Each hunt consists of multiple interconnected clues that tell a story
+- **Progressive Riddles**: Each hunt consists of multiple interconnected clues that tell a story.
+- **Location-Based Verification**: The answer to each clue is a physical location.
+- **Personalised Clues**: The clues are tailored to the user's taste using AI while still keeping the answer same.
 - **Multiple Attempts**: Players get 3 attempts per clue to verify their location
-- **Real-time Collaboration**: Built-in video chat for team coordination
+- **Real-time Collaboration**: Built-in video chat for team coordination.
+- **Rewards & Reputation**: Fastest players win rewards based on a reputation score generated which can be redeemed later.

-### 💫 Web3 Integration
+### Web3 Integration
 - **Multi-Chain Support**: Deployed across Base, Moonbeam Parachain, and BNB Chain
 - **Smart Wallet Integration**: Seamless login via Coinbase Developer Platform SDK
 - **NFT Registration**: Unique NFTs minted for each registered user